markomanninen/hyml/doc/index.rst

 **Python**

 Since Hy is a rather new language wrapper, there was no dedicated generator available (natively written) for it.
 Or at least I didn't find them.
 Maybe this is also, because one could easily use Python libraries.
 Any Python library can be imported to Hy with a simple import clause.
 And vice versa, any Hy module can be imported to Python with the ordinary import command.
 I have made such html generator module for Python 4 years ago, namely `tagpy` which is now called `Remarkuple3 <https://github.com/markomanninen/remarkuple3>`__.
 It is a general purpose class with automatic tag object creation on the fly.
-I should show somne core parts of it.
+I should show some core parts of it.
 First the tag class:

 .. code:: python